dpapavas/lagrange-keyboard/BUILD.md

 ### BOM

-Apart from the PCBs, you'll need the following parts:
+Apart from the PCBs, you'll also need a 6P6C (RJ25) cable, to connect the two sides, as well as the following parts:

 | Component(s) | Part description | Part # |
 | ------------ | ---------------- | ------ |